National Science Foundation Graduate Research Fellow

 I have two related lines of research: one investigating how memory works in humans, usually with somewhat ecologically valid stimuli that have real-life applications that might benefit the public (e.g. applications in everyday life, relationships, the law, and clinical psychology).
 The other related branch of research is on the topic of dissemination of memory research, which is also focused on the application of research for the benefit of the public.

 1. Memory Research

 I have researched the person-to-person generalizability of memory distortion susceptibility, and found clues of a general baseline susceptibility whereby it doesn't seem that any one type of person is especially immune.
-I worked on this research with the help of Elizabeth Loftus at UC Irvine, and others.
 Other studies I have been involved with augment and qualify that finding, by demonstrating that some factors do slightly moderate that overall susceptibility, such as age, hormones, and sleep.
-In current and future work, I will investigate superior memory, motivation's effect on memory, dissociation as a potential memory mechanism (with Steven Lynn at SUNY Binghamton), and memory for emotion in applied settings of great interest to most people (the latter inspired by the work of Linda Levine, also at UC Irvine, and others).
+In current work, I am investigating motivation's effect on memory, and dissociation as a potential memory mechanism.
+In future work I will examine memory for emotion in applied settings of great interest to most people.

 2. Dissemination of Memory Research

 In the other, related, branch of research, I have investigated how memory research or expert-consensus on memory research has been disseminated to the public and practitioners of various sorts.
 In this branch, we have measured beliefs about memory in a number of relevant groups, such as practitioners, researchers, and the public.
 In current and future work I will document the beliefs of memory experts, investigate whether beliefs about how memory works are malleable, and how this interacts with aspects of teaching and critical thinking.
 I will also monitor how beliefs about memory develop over a period of decades.